Over the past few years I have come to love the deadlift, and here is one of the reasons I love them so much…

 Check out ways on how not to deadlift…

-Ok, that video may have been a bit extreme, but you get the point, a bad deadlift can hurt you spine.
+That video may have been a bit extreme, but you get the point, a bad deadlift can hurt your spine.
 However, when performed correctly, a deadlift can be one of the best exercises for your overall health.

 Have you ever thought twice about picking up a heavy object from the ground?
 What about grabbing your kids quickly from the ground?
 These two fundamental movements are what a good hip hinge can translate to.